SetBased/BackupPC-Clone/docs/miscellaneous.rst

 Verifying a Clone Backup
 ------------------------

-A backup paramount for your company regardless of its size ans you must not trust BackupPC-Clone blindly.
+A backup is paramount for your company regardless of its size and you should not trust BackupPC-Clone blindly.

 You can verify BackupPC-Clone has created a correct clone of a host backup simply with the following command (replace ``host`` and ``num`` with the actual hostname and backup number):